jbcodeforce/aws-studies/docs/sa/saas.md

 There are a set of shared services that we will find in any SaaS solution which supports the high level view introduced in figure 1.
 Those services are:

 * **Admin Console**: SaaS provider administrative application.
 It may include a landing web app to get tenant registering.
 The administration services are supporting the SaaS business.
-* **On-Boarding**: complex solution to provision all the environment.
+* **On-Boarding**: Complex solution to provision all the environment.
-* **Identity**: identity is a very important element of SaaS.
+* **Identity**: Identity is a very important element of SaaS.
 Connect users to tenant.
-* **Tenant management**: as a multi-tenancy platform, tenant is a main business entities.
+* **Tenant management**: As a multi-tenancy platform, `tenant` is a main business entity.
 * **User management**: Each tenant has one to many users of the vendor software.
-* **Metering and billing**: how to get tenant metrics and how to isolate billing.
+* **Metering and billing**: How to get tenant metrics and how to isolate billing.
-* **Analytics**: service responsible to gather usage metrics, and open new use case of cost optimization, customer churn assessment...
+* **Analytics**: Service responsible to gather usage metrics, and drive new use case of cost optimization, customer churn assessment...
-* **Monitoring and infrastructure management:** for integrating into the cloud provider and manage compute, storage, networking resources.
+* **Monitoring and infrastructure management:** For integrating into the cloud provider and manage compute, storage, networking resources.

 The figure below illustrates the integration of those services within the landscape: